 I love winters, and as soon as I felt a little cold I just had the first soup of this season.

-This Chicken corn soup is mine and my family’s absolute favorite.
+This Chicken corn soup is my and my family’s absolute favorite.
 Everyone absolutely loves this soup.

 Today I am going to share a recipe for this chicken corn soup which is so easy to make.
 Just a few ingredients and a little bit of effort but absolutely worth it.

-What you need to prepare Chicken Corn soup
+What you need to prepare Pakistani style Chicken Corn soup